herdiansc/omdb-react-client/README.md

 - Paginate movie list
 - View movie detail

-## Run Demo
+## Demo
-- The demo can be found at `dist/` folder.
+- A transpiled js has been available at root project `bundle.js`
-- To run this demo you just need to execute command `npm run demo` and visit `http://localhost:9000`
+- To run this demo, you don't need to have nodejs or npm
+- Just need to open `index.html` at your web browser

-## How  to Install
+## How to Start Dev Server
 - Clone this repository
 - Execute `cd omdb-react-client/` to enter app working directory
 - Execute `npm install` to install app devendencies